ivardesign/viva-la-vue-workshop/README.md

 - how to start a new Vue project
 - the difference between your local and remote code
 - what a Frontend Framework means means
-- swhat a method is
+- what a method is
 - what a directive is

 #### Share your sites at the end of the day: